-- 3.5 This application seeks "Full Planning" permission for the change of use of agricultural land to domestic curtilage together with the erection of a detached garage.
+- 3.7 This application seeks "Full Planning" permission for the change of use of agricultural land to domestic curtilage together with the erection of a detached garage.
 The land would be to the south-east corner of the property between the house and the road.
-The area of agricultural land measures approximately 91 square metres in area and the garage would be sited mainly on this land and partially within the existing domestic curtilage. - 3.6 The double garage would encompass a storage area at the southern end and would be single storey.
+The garage would be sited jointly within the domestic curtilage and an area of agricultural land for which a change of use is sought. - 3.8 The double garage would encompass a storage area at the northern end and would be single storey.
 The structure would be constructed from facing brickwork incorporating a stone plinth and stone detail under a slate roof.
 The gable of the garage would face the highway and vehicles would access the garage from the existing entrance to the property and across the front of the dwelling.